HetavP2/verifai/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # Fact Check V2

 ## Introduction

-Fact Check V2 is a modern web application designed to help users verify information, manage fact-checking workflows, and collaborate on content validation.
-Built with React, it provides a responsive and user-friendly interface for submitting claims, reviewing evidence, and publishing verdicts.
+Fact Check V2 is a full-stack web application for verifying information, managing fact-checking workflows, and collaborating on content validation.
+The frontend is built with Next.js (React), while the backend uses Flask to provide advanced fact-checking and citation generation features, including YouTube transcript analysis and AI-powered classification.

 ---